mignon-p/host-vfy/README.md

 https://crypto.stanford.edu/~dabo/pubs/abstracts/ssl-client-bugs.html

-basically, my asserion is that:
+basically, my assertion is that:

 - there is no built-in hostname validation for JSSE when using plain old SSL sockets (as opposed to JSSE's HTTPS support) which is